 - if Clients are connected, the reported resolution and display count is shown and to which Output Layer they are associated; all this can be influenced

-- the "Use for Full Screen" and "Full Screen is single" check boxes are of interested if you like to change on which displays the fullscreen rendering is shown (Client as well as Master)
+- the "Use for Full Screen" and "Full Screen is single" check boxes are of interest if you would like to change on which displays the fullscreen rendering is shown (Client as well as Master)

 Under "Local Preview" you can find the option "Preview Full Screen Adapter" which influences on which outputs (of the Master system) the preview is rendered in case you maximize it.
 Read more about this is in the chapter "Local Preview", which also explains the difference between the maximized Preview [Ctrl + Shift + F] and Fullscreen mode [Ctrl + F].